shortWall/library-js/README.md

 **_Get_ -> localhost:3000/users/showuser/:id** show user with specific id.

-if input be correct return a json with massage and data fields. if input be incorrect return a json/text with massage and emptty data fields.
+if input be correct return a json with massage and data fields.<br />
+if input be incorrect return a json/text with massage and emptty data fields.